What is the typical breast augmentation experience like?

 any types of lotions on the skin.
 The skin should be clean without anything added after washing.
 Also avoid makeup and even deodorant.

 - Get plenty of sleep the night before.

 Breast Augmentation Surgery: The Process

-On the day of your surgery, you will see the plastic surgeon again before the procedure.
+On the day of your surgery, you will see the plastic surgeon again before the breast augmentation.
 This will be the chance to get answers to any final questions you may have.
 The surgeon will do the prep for the surgery, and make the operative markings.
 You’ll also meet with the nurses and anesthesia provider before going to the operating room.
-Once started, the surgery itself is actually quite fast.
+Once started, the breast augmentation surgery technique technique itself is actually quite fast.
 It typically takes around 25-40 minutes.